wroyca/DeltaVim/README.md

-# Personal Development Environment
+# 🌱 DeltaVim

-loichyan's NeoVim PDE, a personalized fork of [AstroNvim](https://github.com/AstroNvim/AstroNvim).
+DeltaVim is a personalized fork of [AstroNvim](https://github.com/AstroNvim/AstroNvim).

 ## ⭐ Credits